rundeck/rundeck/docs/en/06-examples/06-chapter1.md

 ## Job access control

-Access to running or modifying Jobs is managed in an access control policy defined using the aclpolicy XML format (man "aclpolicy-v10(5)").
+Access to running or modifying Jobs is managed in an access control policy defined using the aclpolicy XML format (aclpolicy-v10(5)).
 This file contains a number of policy elements that describe what user group is allowed to perform which actions.
+The [Authorization](#authorization) section of the Administration chapter covers this in detail.

 The administrator wants to use the aclpolicy to define two levels of access.
 The first level, has limited privilge and allows for just